Creating Powerful Teams and Culture in a Long-Distance World,

 A Conversation with the Authors

 Master interviewer and host of the Read to Lead Podcast, Jeff will facilitate a conversation with Kevin and Wayne about their new book: The Long-Distance Team: Designing Your Team for Everyone’s Success.
 He’ll ask questions you hadn’t thought of (but wish you had) and ask some of your questions as well.
-This will be a interactive, informative and inspirational session.
+This will be an interactive, informative, and inspirational session.

 How Does Empathy Improve Results for Distributed Teams? with Sophie Wade